Maxsafer/emuCenter/README.md

 Most of the emulators can configure an exit hotkey/shortcut.
 I have configured on my emulators every game to exit on ESC since most of them already exit like that.
 Also, it was easy to configure my handheld to do ESC with a custom Ayaneo button.

 **Closing EmuCenter** <br>
-When in focus, EmuCenter can be closed with ESC, Ctrl+c and Ctrl+q and with a controller pressing "X".
+When in focus, EmuCenter can be closed with ESC, Ctrl+c and Ctrl+q and with a controller pressing "B".

 # !!
 Future-development
 This was a fun project to develop and I intend to work on the interface/navigation or any bugs that are reported.<br>